-This article helps you get started with Cloud Interconnect sites that provide turnkey automation to natively connect with AWS, Microsoft Azure, GCP, and OCI cloud platforms.
+This article helps you get started with Cloud Interconnect sites that natively connect with AWS, Microsoft Azure, GCP, and OCI cloud platforms.

-Use the Cato Management Application as part of Cato's turnkey solution to orchestrate and integrate with the cloud service provider.
+Use the Cato Management Application (CMA) as part of Cato's turnkey solution to orchestrate and integrate with the cloud service provider.
 When you create a new Cloud Interconnect, you are guided through the steps and settings to automate connecting the public cloud via a service provider to the Cato Cloud.
-For example, connect the AWS data center to the Cloud Interconnect site in your account via Equinix Cloud Exchange Fabric.
+The following diagram shows an example of connecting the AWS data center to the Cloud Interconnect site in your account via the Equinix Cloud Exchange Fabric.

 There are several reasons why a Cloud Interconnect site may be the preferred option for your site deployment: